UnitedPlanet/intrexx-sample-login-module/README.md

 ## Requirements

-* Intrexx 8 or greater
+* Intrexx 9.2 or greater
-* Java SE Development Kit 8
+* Java SE Development Kit 11

+For Intrexx 8.0 and 8.1 see tags intrexx-v8.0 and intrexx-v8.1 respectively.

 ## Building from source